EranStarkLab/SpatiotemporalSpiking/README.md

 after feature extraction is also provided under _data_files/postprocess_data/_.
 The directory includes two
 sub-directories: _cluster_data/_ containing the features of all three modalities and _cluster_data_wf_trans/_ which contains only waveform-based features extracted from the transformed spikes.
 Note that _cluster_data/_ does not contain chunk statistics.
-To extract chunk statistics you may utilize _src/preprocessing_pipeline.py_.
+To extract chunk statistics you may utilize _preprocessing_pipeline.py_.
 * Since execution times can be prolonged (see _Replicating results_ below), results files are provided under _data_files/results/_ and can be used for Modules 4 and 5.
 See _paths.py_ for explanations of the different result files
 * Statistical data, specifically mat files containing the p-values of the correlation coefficients and mutual